benetkiewicz/blog/_drafts/2014-09-13-why-jekyll.md

 Setup wasn't super easy though.
 I made my life a bit harder on purpose because I wanted to have jekyll working locally.
 This way I can catch issues quickly.
 I followed [this guide](https://help.github.com/articles/using-jekyll-with-pages).
 I ran into few problems during installation, which were probably common rookie mistake for hard-core .net programmer and windows user as myself.

-First, no matter what I did, I couldn't install json gem, I received the following error:
+First, no matter what I did, I couldn't install json gem.
+I received the following error:

 `ERROR: Failed to build gem native extension.`